Delegate behavior to derived classes

 dynamic dispatch mechanism).

-, on lines 19–29, demonstrate the CRTP idiom by
+Classes foo and bar, on lines 19–29, demonstrate the CRTP idiom by

-class template (lines 1–17) and providing
+inheriting from the base class template (lines 1–17) and providing

 themselves as the template argument.
-For example, foo
+For example, foo inherits

-on line 19.
-This allows base
+from base<foo> on line 19.
+This allows base to know which

 class it is being inherited by at compile-time.

-class provides a public member function,
+The base class provides a public member function,

-(lines 5–10), which depends on do_something_impl
+do_something (lines 5–10), which depends on do_something_impl, an

 internal function that may optionally be overriden by derived

-is able to delegate behavior to
+classes.
+In this way, base is able to delegate behavior to

 derived classes.
 A default implementation for this function is

-given on lines 13–16, while the class foo
+given on lines 13–16, while the class foo provides its own

 implementation on lines 22–25.
 To ensure that the correct

-implementation is used, the do_something
+implementation is used, the do_something function casts

-to a pointer to the derived type on line 8 and calls
+this to a pointer to the derived type on line 8 and calls

-on it.
+do_something_impl on it.

-function template on lines 31–35 takes a reference to any
+The use function template on lines 31–35 takes a reference to any

-on it.
+instantiation of base and calls do_something on it.
 As the

 derived type is known at compile-time, the correct implementation